 11:00 a.m.
-At conclusion of Council meeting, bus will pick up Council members and travel to Cold Run Jerseys LLC, Salem, where they will join the rest of the group.
-This will be followed by a short bus trip to visit Nature View Farms LLC.
+At conclusion of Council meeting, buses will pick up at the Hilton Garden Inn and Embassy Suites, then travel to Cold Run Jerseys LLC for lunch and farm tour.
+Buses will then make the short journey to visit Nature View Farms LLC located nearby.

 Carl E. Herron started milking Jerseys under the Welcome View prefix in 1945.
 In 2006, his son David and grandson Jim formed an LLC under the name of Cold Run Jerseys.
-The 275-cow herd ranked second for fat production among U.S. herds for 2016.
+The 275-cow herd ranked second for fat production among U.S. herds for 2016 and 2017.

 There are 135 cows in the Nature View herd owned by Jay and Paul Herron.
-Polled genetics predominate in this herd, which ranked fourth for fat production among U.S. herds with 80-149 records.
+Polled genetics predominate in this herd, which ranked sixth for fat production among U.S. herds with 80-149 records (2017).